Claire Mcdonough Sells 2,090 Shares of Rivian Automotive, Inc. (NASDAQ:RIVN) Stock

-Rivian Automotive, Inc. (NASDAQ:RIVN – Get Rating) CFO Claire Mcdonough sold 2,090 shares of the firm’s stock in a transaction that occurred on Wednesday, February 15th.
-The shares were sold at an average price of $18.99, for a total value of $39,689.10.
-Following the sale, the chief financial officer now owns 75,804 shares of the company’s stock, valued at approximately $1,439,517.96.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Rivian Automotive, Inc. (NASDAQ:RIVN – Get Rating) CFO Claire Mcdonough sold 2,090 shares of the company’s stock in a transaction dated Wednesday, February 15th.
+The shares were sold at an average price of $18.99, for a total transaction of $39,689.10.
+Following the transaction, the chief financial officer now owns 75,804 shares in the company, valued at approximately $1,439,517.96.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 Rivian Automotive Stock Down 2.2 %